-Gareth has over 15 years’ experience of trial advocacy and during that time has developed a wide-ranging practice in which he is instructed in the most serious criminal and personal injury cases.
+Gareth Weetman has 20 years of experience as an advocate and during that time he has developed a wide-ranging practice in which he is instructed in serious and complex criminal and personal injury cases.

 Having been promoted in 2013 to the highest grade of qualification for prosecution work, Gareth appears for both the Crown and Defence in complex and serious cases.
-His works spans the spectrum from very high value fraud and money laundering trials to multi-party murder cases involving issues of joint enterprise and the like.
-He is a member of the Attorney General’s panel of Special Advocates and is on the list of approved Counsel for the East Midlands Complex Casework Unit.
-He is ranked as a recommended Barrister in Chambers & Partners 2014.
+His works spans the spectrum from very high value fraud and money laundering trials to multi-party murder cases.
+He is a member of the Attorney General’s panel of Special Advocates and is on the list of approved Counsel for the Complex Casework Unit.

-With over 15 years’ experience of regular trials, he has a particular skill for witness handling and advocacy in liability trials, including issues pertaining to alleged fraud, malingering or exaggeration of claims.
+With 20 years’ experience of regular trials, he has a particular skill for witness handling and advocacy in liability trials, including issues pertaining to alleged fraud, malingering or exaggeration of claims.

 His personal injury and criminal experience are also combined in cases relating to alleged sexual and physical abuse (both historic and recent), civil actions against the police and inquests.

 He is frequently entrusted to handle difficult interlocutory applications, such as relief from sanctions applications and setting aside default judgments, where careful and persuasive written and oral submissions are required.